kevin-allen/tfl_inference_classification/README.md

 make
 ```

 The first compilation will take a while because CMake will recompile some of TensorFlow.
-The next time will be faster
+The next time will be faster.

+### Main programs

+1. classifiy_image
+2.